LinkTheDot/Event_Sync/README.md

 In order to use event_sync, you start by creating an instance of `EventSync` with `EventSync::new()`.
 You then pass in the desired tickrate for the EventSync to know how long a tick should last.
+(For more ways of creating an EventSync, check the examples)

 The tickrate will be an integer represented as milliseconds, and cannot go below 1.
 If you pass in 0, 1 millisecond will be set as the tickrate.